chocolateboy/conjoin/README.md

 join(['foo', 'bar', 'baz', 'quux']) // "foo, bar, baz or quux"
 ```

-Returns a function which takes an array/iterable and joins it with the supplied
+Returns a function which takes an array/iterable and joins its values with the
-separators.
+supplied separators.

 # OPTIONS